abresler/radyant/inst/marketing/tools/help/compareProps.md

 ![Compare proportions - plots](figures/CompareProportionsPlots.png)

 It seems that men and women have different attitudes towards Facebook.
 How about their actual habits?
-We now use 'moretime' to test this.
+We now use 'more.time' to test this.
 Our null-hypothesis is that the proportion of men and women who report that they have spent more time on Facebook last year is equal.

 ![Compare proportions - moretime](figures/CompareProportionsMoretime.png)

 Because the p-value is greater than the conventional level of significance (i.e. 0.05) we cannot reject the null hypothesis based on the available sample.
-The data suggest that the proportions of men and women who spent more time on Facebook last year seem to be the same.
+The data suggest that the proportions of men and women who spent more time on Facebook last year seem to be similar.